caprica/spa-spring-react/README.md

 The names for the path prefixes used are arbitrary and can be changed to whatever you prefer.

+There is no cache control for the static resources, you might like to consider that.

 You can run this project from a shell/terminal, simply type:

 ```